 I had zero interest in shooting stuff.
 Having been with family during their successful hunts, I knew how the rest of the day would go after a kill.
 It would be a messy, bloody day.
 This was a pass for me.
 I surreptitiously tucked books away, enjoyed my day alone and made sure all living creatures in my vicinity were safe (admittedly, for selfish reasons; I just didn’t want the hassle).

 Hunting was the big final push to get me properly normalized, yet at the end of it all, I was still me.
 The projects slowly faded away.
 Family, teachers, neighbors…they all marked me as “strange” and moved on to other projects, to kids more likely to play the reindeer games.

 I went to a wedding not long ago.
 It was for a family member.
 I decided to go and begin seeing certain relatives for the first time in a lot of years.
 Emotionally I was in a good place, judgment-proof.
 I was beginning to dig out of a 10-year stretch of depression.

-I took my girlfriend along; I had encouraged her to stay back, avoid what would likely be an awkward series of conversations.
-She said, “No way I’m missing that.”
+I took my girlfriend, Sarah, along; I had encouraged her to stay back, avoid what would likely be an awkward series of conversations.
+She said, “Oh no, I definitely want to see this.”

 Before a community dinner began, everyone stood around greeting one another.
 It was family and friends from the area; people I had not seen in a long time, some of them since I was a kid.